 Joy Montgomery for Who What Wear

-The reality is that most of us don't have a spare £1,000 to spend on a designer coat, and historically, the high street hasn't exactly been known for quality or longevity.
-However, over the last few years, it seems as though the likes of H&M, ASOS and Topshop have finally clocked onto the demand for something more substantial.
+The reality is that most of us don't have a spare £1000 to spend on a designer coat, and historically, the high street hasn't exactly been known for quality or longevity.
+However, over the last few years, it seems as though the likes of H&M, Uniqlo and M&S have finally clocked on to the demand for something more substantial.
 The result?
 A slew of dedicated high-street lines that commit to premium fashion with an accessible price point.

 Personally, I've found these collections to be invaluable for discovering affordable yet expensive-looking gems.
 The brands are keen to separate these high-end offerings from the mainline collections and so put extra time and effort into making them feel special, which results in items that can end up feeling more designer than the designers themselves.
 After all, they can't just rely on their name to be a signifier of quality.
 The proof is in the product.
-From Topshop Boutique's chic silhouettes and Uniqlo designer collabs to H&M Studio's high-end spring staples and ASOS White's stylish separates, scroll down to shop my premium high-street edit.
+Scroll down to shop my premium high-street edit.

-Uniqlo U is the fashion girl's go-to for expensive-looking minimalist staples.
-From straight leg denim to trench coats, there's so much to love.
+Uniqlo's collab with Jil Sander is the fashion girl's go-to for expensive-looking minimalist staples.
+From straight-leg trousers to trench coats, there's so much to love.